 Born at Stratford, Ontario on 10 July 1892, he moved to the Neepawa district in 1917, moving to Winnipeg the next year.
 He operated a butcher shop until 1929 when he joined grocery firm of Canada Safeway at its Winnipeg inception, serving in Vancouver from 1947 to 1950 and staying with the company until retirement as Meat Merchandising Manager in 1959.
 Defeated in the 1958 provincial general election, he was elected in 1959 to represent the Assiniboia constituency.
 He was defeated by Steve Patrick at the 1962 general election.

+In 1915, he married Selma Emma Rosger (c1897-1970) and they had three daughters: Norma Mary Ellen Johnson (1919-1920), Selma Johnson, and Lois Johnson.
+He was a member of the Sturgeon Creek United Church and Masons (St. James Lodge No. 121).
 He served on the council of the City of St. James, St. James School Board (20 years), St. James Town Planning Commission, and St. James Chamber of Commerce.
-He was manager of the St. James Canadiana Hockey Club and a member of the Sturgeon Creek United Church and the Masons (St. James Lodge No. 121).
+He was manager of the St. James Canadiana Hockey Club.

 Obituary, Winnipeg Free Press, 28 April 1973, page 39.

 Members of the Legislative Assembly (deceased), Legislative Assembly of Manitoba.